Writing A Scenario

 and click

-function have been resolved.
+functions have been resolved.

 It is important to put in first the waitForNavigation